 “Do the voices, Mommy!”

 Cuddled together in a warm blanket, I opened the book we had already read hundreds of times, an abridged version of Swiss Family Robinson.
-Swept into the story, Owen imagined the horror of the storm, the relief upon finding his family safe, and the adventure of starting a new life on a deserted island.
+Swept into the story, my son imagined the horror of the storm, the relief upon finding his family safe, and the adventure of starting a new life on a deserted island.

 Reading aloud to a child boasts many positive benefits; it builds memory, aids brain development, models fluency, increases vocabulary, and exercises attention while fostering curiosity and a genuine love for books.